Listen this article

 Being such a recent business model, there are often doubts about its success.
 How can they win only with the publication of a photo?
 How do brands benefit from this?

 Asri Bendacha, a director and film writer, asked the same questions, which he solved in a documentary released in 2017 called Follow Me.
 There, he tries to become an influencer getting followers in all possible ways and tries to earn money.
-At the same time, it seeks to understand why people end up turning celebrities into others.
+At the same time, it seeks to understand why people end up turning celebrities IGNORE INTO others.

 What is the problem?